oneeve8/kobble-data/content/Tutorial2.md

 The Markdown icon is the letter M,
 And the Link icon is a chain link.
 On the link item,
-You will notice an icon with a square and an arrow,
+You will notice another icon on the right of square and an up arrow,
 tapping that opens your link in a new window.
 Or you can just open your link in your Kobble view by tapping it.
 Another icon is a folder.